sleighter/timespot/README.md

 Timespot
 ========

-A .net webservice and client to manage time expectations and task completion.
+A RoR webservice and clients to manage time expectations and task completion.